/>

 H2 Working of freight trains without a brake van in rear

-H2 Working of coaching stock vehicles without a brake van beyond station limits
+H2 Working of coaching stock vehicles without a brake van beyond station

 J Engines assisting in rear of trains – Rule 133